This post covers the best things to do in New York City today, tonight, tomorrow, or anytime, written by a local tour guide.

 - Day 2: Wake up and head up to the Empire State Building to admire the 360-degree views of the city.
 A great way to start your day.
 Then take a relaxing Circle Line Cruise and see the city from an entirely different perspective.
 Finish your day with an easy bicycle tour in leafy Central Park.

-If you were to visit all these attractions without a New York Pass, you'd pay $400.
+If you were to visit all these places without a New York Pass, you'd pay $400.
 With a 3-Day New York Pass, you would save $141 on admission!

 That's it!
-And don't forget, consider joining our NYC Travel Tips + Hacks Facebook group and get ideas from travelers who have visited NYC.
+And don't forget to join our NYC Travel Tips + Hacks Facebook group and get ideas from visitors to NYC.